TaitoUnited/wordpress-template/CONFIGURATION.md

 ## Basic settings

 1. Run `taito open conventions` in the project directory to see organization specific settings that you should configure for your git repository.
 At least you should set `dev` as the default branch to avoid people using master branch for development by accident.
-2. Modify `taito-env-all-config.sh` if you need to change some settings.
+2. Modify `taito-project-config.sh` if you need to change some settings.
 The default settings are ok for most projects.
 3. Run `taito project apply`
 4. Commit and push changes